-One of my kitchen staples!
-Roasted red potatoes that are savory and crispy on the outside and buttery and soft on the inside.
-They are perfect with just about every meal.
+Roasted red potatoes are my go-to side dish.
+Savory and crispy on the outside, buttery and soft inside.
+They are the perfect easy side dish for every meal.

 Just look at that crispy outside!

 You can store any leftover potatoes in a sealed container in the refrigerator.
 To reheat them simply wrap them in aluminum foil and bake them in at 375 until warmed through.

 Whether you are making flat iron steak, fried cod, or salmon with capers, roasted red potatoes are the perfect side dish solution for your dinner.
 You can even dip them in White BBQ Sauce!
 Your family will love them and you’ll love how easy they are to make.

 Other Easy Side Dish Recipes:

 Note: This Roasted Red Potatoes Recipe was originally posted in 2009.
 It was updated with new photos, tips and a video in 2021.